A tutorial on how to Setup Ubuntu as a dual boot in Windows 7.

 If everything is fine till now, Ubuntu installation should start and you would see a nice Ubuntu logo like this –

 Wait for 1 or 2 minutes depending on your system configuration till the installer loads.
-Once you see below window, click Install Ubuntu.
-Lets go for it.
+Once you see the below window, click Install Ubuntu.
+Let’s go for it.

-If you have an active INTERNET connection, wifi or wired, the installer itself would try to connect, but I would recommend leave the INTERNET for now and Press continue in this screen.
+If you have an active INTERNET connection, wifi or wired, the installer itself would try to connect, but I would recommend leaving the INTERNET for now and Press continue on this screen.

-In the installation type screen, the installer would find how many OS is installed in your box and depending on it, it would give you options to choose.
-Lets choose option “Something Else” which would guide you to find out a partition OR create a partition in your HDD (Hard Disk Drive) and start installation.
+In the installation type screen, the installer would find how many OS is installed in your box, and depending on it, it would give you options to choose.
+Let’s choose the option “Something Else” which would guide you to find out a partition OR create a partition in your HDD (Hard Disk Drive) and start the installation.

-In the next screen, you would be shown with the entire partition table of your HDD.
-The HDD itself named by Ubuntu as /dev/sda and all partitions are named sequentially as sda1, sda2 etc. As the Windows system uses FAT32 and NTFS file systems, you can easily understand which are your Windows drives are.
-If you still not sure which are your Windows drives, match the sizes that you wrote down on Step 1.
+On the next screen, you would be shown the entire partition table of your HDD.
+The HDD itself named by Ubuntu as /dev/sda and all partitions are named sequentially as sda1, sda2, etc. As the Windows system uses FAT32 and NTFS file systems, you can easily understand which are your Windows drives are.
+If you still not sure which are your Windows drives, match the sizes that you wrote down in Step 1.

 Select a partition where you want Ubuntu to be installed and click Change.

-In the EDIT PARTITION window put the desired size of your partition, it would be defaulted with the existing size.
+In the EDIT PARTITION window put the desired size of your partition, it would default with the existing size.

 Select: USE AS – Ext 4 file system